TetoDev/chess-backend/README.md

 # chess-backend
-Ches backend for the chess website that I made
+Chess backend for the chess website that I made